CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

         ??? warning "Tag not appearing?"

-            Sonarr can take a while to refresh the API with newly created Tags, so if the `tcm-test` tag does not appear in the dropdown, you can type it and hit ++enter++ to manually enter the tag.
+            Sonarr can take a while to refresh the API with newly created tags, so if the `tcm-test` tag does not appear in the dropdown, you can type it and hit ++enter++ to manually enter the tag.